top of page

 A final reminder for nominees to submit their 2km ergo times to selectors@adelaiderowingclub.com.au.

-Off the water, and we are making in-roads into our ambitious goals for the year!
+Off the water, we are making inroads into our ambitious goals for the year!

-Over the past few months, I've been vocal in saying that re-establishing a Learn to Row programme is THE most critical measure that would define the success of this season - it is essential that we grow our Club and our Sport in ways that broaden our base and membership intake beyond the existing pathways.
+Over the past few months, I have been vocal in saying that re-establishing a Learn to Row programme is THE most critical measure that would define the success of this season.
+It is essential that we grow our Club and our Sport in ways that broaden our base and membership intake beyond the existing pathways.

 A few things like replacing the carpet and full-opening bi-fold doors onto the balcony are locked in as "no-brainers", but we need to work out whether we re-configure the room or not before doing these.